 This follows from the last point.
 If drinking less water makes you more hungry, then it can also lead to weight gain.
 Furthermore, being dehydrated lowers your metabolic rate, which also factors into weight gain.

 If you are dehydrated, your skin cells will also not have sufficient water.
-This means that your skin will start looking dry, less elastic, flaky and might even lead to fine lines, wrinkles, and slight sagging of skin.
+This means that your skin will start looking dry, less elastic, and flaky and might even lead to fine lines, wrinkles, and slight sagging of the skin.
 Also, since water helps remove toxins from your system, a lack of it means a build-up of toxins which can lead to acne and pimples.

 Water promotes a healthy digestive system and smooth travel of food through your digestive tract.
 It also keeps your stool soft, which makes it easy to pass.
 Being dehydrated will lead to a harder stool and slow down its passage through your system.
 This will lead to infrequent constipated bowel movements as well as bloating and gas.